The first question is why? Why write songs in English?

-It’s worth thinking about.
-If you can work out what English offers you as a songwriter, you’ll use it better.
+The why of English is worth considering.
+If you work out what English offers you as a songwriter, you’ll use English better.
 If your own language can do the job just as well, ask yourself why you don’t want to use it.
 Or mix your maternal language with English.
 Like Lady Gaga.
+Or Justin Bieber in his remix of Luis Fonsi’s Despacito.

-What are your reasons?
+What are your reasons for writing a song in English?
 Tell me in the comments below what attracts you to English.
 What does English offer you, as a songwriter?
 I’d love to know.

 If you’re sure that you want to write songs in English, enjoy yourself.
 Let English dance to your music.
 English in song is close to poetry.
 It’s not the English you learnt in class.
 They’re sisters, but not twins.